iamanasinam/Piaic-Typescript-Assignments-Quarter1/1st_Practice_Task/README.md

-# in the first task following questions has been assigned to me
+# in the first task following questions has been assigned to me.

 Assignment for this week is:
  - Calculate your age based on the current year and your birth year.